Man in a Fjallraven jacket by the sea with text overlay "JACKETS Shop Now

 Waterproof Shells Compared

-If you spend time in the UK hills, a properly waterproof jacket is non-negotiable.
-Fjällräven offers three membrane options, each with different strengths.
+If you spend time in the UK hills, a properly waterproof jacket matters.
+Fjällräven offers three main membrane routes here, each with different strengths depending on how hard you use the jacket and how much emphasis you place on breathability, durability and weight.

-Two women wearing Fjällräven waterproof jackets in heavy rain, showing water beading on hooded shells
+Two women wearing Fjällräven waterproof jackets in heavy rain with water beading on hooded shells

 Keb Eco-Shell Jacket

-Best for: Hill walking, trekking, multi-day routes in wet UK weather.
+Best for: Hill walking, trekking and long wet days in mixed UK conditions.

 Best for: Trekking and mountain use where proven waterproof performance matters most.

-Best for: Ski touring, scrambling, exposed ridges, above-treeline travel.
+Best for: Ski touring, scrambling and more exposed mountain terrain.

 HC Hydratic Trail Jacket

-Best for: Budget-friendly waterproof protection for day walks and commuting.
+Best for: Straightforward waterproof protection for day walks and commuting.

 Waterproof Shell: Quick Verdict